El Segundo, California: 2010

-Of the 7,060 households, 28.1% had children under the age of 18 living with them, 41.5% were married couples living together, 10.0% had a female householder with no husband present, and 44.6% were not families.
-Of all households, 34.3% were made up of individuals, and 7.5% had someone living alone who was 65 years of age or older.
-The average household size was 2.27 and the average family size was 3.00.

-22.7% of the population was under age 18, 6.2% from 18 to 24, 38.7% from 25 to 44, 22.9% from 45 to 64, and 9.5% 65 or older.
-The median age was 36.
-For every 100 females, there were 98.7 males.
-For every 100 females 18 and over, there were 96.0 males.

-The median income for a household in the city was $61,341, and for a family was $74,007.
-Males had a median income of $52,486 versus $41,682 for females.
-The per capita income for the city was $33,996.
-About 3.1% of families and 4.6% of the population were below the poverty line, including 4.7% of those under age 18 and 6.0% of those age 65 or over.

 Economy

 The name was adopted in 1911 when Chevron built its second refinery, El Segundo, which is Spanish for "the Second".
-This refinery has received crude oil from the Amazon region of South America - more than 5,000 barrels per day.
+This refinery has received crude oil from the Amazon region of South America – more than 5,000 barrels per day.
 El Segundo is located next to the Hyperion sewage treatment plant and the El Segundo power plant.
 The El Segundo power plant is operated by the American energy company NRG.
 NRG was to create a new combined cycle power island, providing power for 240,000 households.
-The new power plant, slated to go online in 2013, was to use two generators: a Siemens gas turbine and an additional steam turbine.
+The power plant, which came online in 2013, uses two generators: a Siemens gas turbine and an additional steam turbine.
 Prior to its dissolution, Unocal was headquartered in El Segundo.

-In 1928 William Mines, an immigrant from Canada, leased land for a flying field.
+In 1928, William Mines, an immigrant from Canada, leased land for a flying field.
 In 1930, Los Angeles Municipal Airport, later Los Angeles International Airport, opened north of El Segundo; its presence led to the concentration of aerospace and aviation-related firms in the El Segundo area.
-Many large aerospace companies have facilities in El Segundo, including Boeing, Raytheon, Lockheed Martin, Northrop Grumman, Wyle Laboratories, the Aerospace Corporation, and Aerojet Rocketdyne Holdings.
-The last two are headquartered there.
+Many large aerospace companies have facilities in El Segundo, including the four largest aerospace companies in the US: Boeing, RTX Corporation, Lockheed Martin and Northrop Grumman; many smaller aerospace companies such as Wyle Laboratories, the Aerospace Corporation, and Aerojet Rocketdyne Holdings all have facilities in El Segundo as well, with Aerojet Rocketdyne Holdings being headquartered there.
 It is also home to the Los Angeles Air Force Base and the Space and Missile Systems Center, which is responsible for space-related acquisition for the military.